Controlling Erosion and Healing the Land

 On Saturday, August 15 a crew of volunteers met in Dry Creek Basin, south of Naturita, for a hands-on training.
 We built a total of ten rock structures.
 Just 5 weeks later, they were already working.
 Click here to see how the One Rock Dam is stopping sediment.
 This will raise the level of the incised channel, so eventually, the water will flow back onto the historic floodplain.

-If you’d like to learn more, there’s helpful information on Bill Zeedyk’s website and some excellent handouts about the structures on the Watershed Artisan’s website.
+If you’d like to learn more, there’s helpful information on Bill Zeedyk’s website and here's an excellent handout about the structures from Watershed Artisans.
 After you’ve looked at the handouts to get some background, you can view the videos of Bill Zeedyk explaining how to build the structures:

 § One Rock Dam: slows the speed of water in a stream, raises incised stream channels, so eventually water flows back onto the historic floodplain and increases growth of vegetation